 We do insist on the following:

 - No personal attacks, threats, or harassment of anyone, including the nation’s leaders, past or present.

 - The Naval History Administrators moderate comments and will remove any that violate these standards, or anything else that is offered with what is deemed malicious intent.

-- • The Naval History Administrators only post content from our archives to give a voice to the past.
-The opinions of Guest Bloggers expressed here are never those of either the U.S Naval Institute or the Naval History & Heritage Command.
+- The Naval History Administrators only post content from our archives to give a voice to the past.
+The opinions of Guest Bloggers expressed here are never those of either the U.S Naval Institute.

 - It is possible to communicate effectively without profanity, racial or sexist language.